prabhurk/weatherdatasimulator/README.md

 Along with weather data, test case execution results/details (execution of test cases based on configuration) will be generated in a text file in the same location as in ```weatherdatasimulator-jar-with-dependencies.jar``` is present.

-Previously present results will not be replaced/removed.
+Previously generated results will not be replaced/removed.
 However, if you are running the program from ```weatherdatasimulator/target```, then on next clean-install, ```target``` directory will be cleaned up.

 The text file name will be ```com.simulation.sample.weather.util.Constants.OUTPUT_FILENAME_STARTER``` + program execution date in ```com.simulation.sample.weather.util.Constants.OUTPUT_FILENAME_TIMESTAMP_FORMAT``` + ```_tc``` + ```com.simulation.sample.weather.util.Constants.OUTPUT_FILEEXTENSION```